 Do you recall the dot transform experiments from the last chapter:

-image Notice the diagonal arrangement of both the dots and the rings.
-If we rotate the rings so as to bring them into a horizontal orientation (tilt your head), the dots also take on a horizontal arrangement.
+the rings so as to bring them into a horizontal orientation (tilt your head), the dots also take on a

 The rings and dots are transforms of each other.
 The fundamental direction of change remains constant in the transform as well as its back-transform.
 And during rotation, the basic orientation of the rings and dots--relative to each other--remains invariant.
 Absolute values differ enormously.
 But as we can see for ourselves, the relative values transform in the same way.
 This is the cardinal characteristic of the tensor: it preserves an abstract ratio independent of the coordinate system.
 If we stop to think about it, we realize that if tensors carry their own meaning wherever they go, they should be able to define the coordinate itself.
 And so they do.